Dan (rank): Chinese martial arts

-The term Dan was used on the badges up to 2005 when the term Duan was then used on the badges, however the term Dan was never used on the certificates of grade, the certificates always use the term Duanwei.
+The term Dan was used on the badges up to 2005 when the term Duan was adopted, however the term Dan was never used on the certificates of grade; the certificates always use the term Duanwei.

 Korean martial arts

 Korean martial arts lacked a grading system up until the Japanese occupation (1910–1945) during which a variety of Japanese martial arts were introduced into the Korean school system, most notably judo, karate-do and kendo.
 After the occupation ended, newly emerging martial arts like taekwondo, tang soo do, soo bahk do and hapkido adopted the dan (단, 段) and geup (급, 級) ranks.
 The dan rank system is also used by baduk players.
 Nowadays, the Korea Taekkyon Association also issues dan ranks to taekkyeon practitioners.

 Someone who has received a dan rank is called a yudanja (유단자, 有段者).
 Someone who has received a "high" dan rank (6th Dan upwards) is called a godanja (고단자, 高段者).

 In some Korean schools, most notably in Kukkiwon-style Taekwondo, there is also a poom system in place (품, 品; "pum" using standard Romanization).
 Practitioners who have not yet reached the age of 15 cannot test for a dan rank.
 For them, there is a system of four poom grades.
 After they reach the age of 15, their poom-grade can be changed to the corresponding "dan"-grade.